Make your website lightning fast using caching

 Regardless of the chosen technology, you will have to decide how long you want to keep your items in the cache and how you will remove them from the cache when the data changes.
 Caching too many items for too long is indeed worse than caching too few items.

 The duration of caching can be determined using what is known as the Time To Live value.
-Redis and Memcached allow you to specify this value based on specific features to add and manage data.
+Redis allows you to specify this value based on specific features to add and manage data.
 With Varnish, this can be done by means of the Cache-Control header, which indicates your final code via HTTP.
-The removal of items from the cache can be done in Redis, Varnish and Memcached based on certain methods they offer, but fortunately there are a wide variety of CMS and framework plug-ins that can facilitate this.
+The removal of items from the cache can be done in Redis and Varnish based on certain methods they offer, but fortunately there are a wide variety of CMS and framework plug-ins that can facilitate this.
 It may sound ironic, but storing items in a cache is easier than removing them from it.
 So, you might want to carefully think about this.